The Paradox of Diamonds and Water

 https://gyazo.com/cc725e1e3d63a12e7bc0db0f823ff1d3

-Water is worth more (A>B), but if a lot of it is supplied, its value goes down (B>C).
+Water is worth more (A>B), but if a lot of it is supplied, its value goes down (B>C)

 People dying of thirst in the desert would offer diamonds to get water.

-Leads to talk of rarity and [scarcity value The value of a good is not universally determined, but rather the less supply of the good a person wants, the more valuable the good becomes.
+The value of a good is not universally determined, but rather the less supply of the good a person wants, the more valuable the good becomes.

 Rarity alone does not create universal value.